-And then the children have created their own tradition of creating rather large place cards for everyone at the table… so sometimes my color schemes go a little askew… but hey ho… Happy Christmas.
+And then the children have created their own tradition of creating rather large place cards for everyone at the table… so sometimes my colour schemes go a little askew… but hey ho… Happy Christmas.

 What is the secret to being a great host?